Alignak-monitoring/alignak-doc/source/06_monitoring_features/active_passive_checks.rst

 Alignak is capable of monitoring hosts and services in two ways: actively and passively.
 Active checks are described :ref:`in this chapter<monitoring_features/passive_checks>` and passive checks are described :ref:`in this chapter <monitoring_features/passive_checks>`.

 Active checks are the most common method for monitoring hosts and services.
 Active checks are initiated by the Alignak framework to "poll" a device on a regularly scheduled basis.
-In most cases you'll use Alignak to monitor your hosts and services withi this checking strategy.
+In most cases you'll use Alignak to monitor your hosts and services within this checking strategy.

 Alignak also supports a way to monitor hosts and services passively instead of actively.
 Passive checks are initiated and performed by external applications/processes and then submitted to Alignak for its processing.